nyu-ossd-s20/project-evaluation/LibreOffice_evaluation_2.md

 What is the purpose of this project?
 What does the code do?
 What type of users does it have?
 -->
+Do more - easier, quicker, smarter.
+LibreOffice is a free and powerful office suite, and a successor to OpenOffice.org (commonly known as OpenOffice).
+Its clean interface and feature-rich tools help you unleash your creativity and enhance your productivity.

 1. Project website/homepage: https://www.libreoffice.org/